Akaash Singh: Podcasts

-Singh co-hosts the Flagrant podcast with fellow comedian Andrew Schulz, with support from AlexxMedia and Mark Gagnon.
+Singh was a co-host of the Flagrant podcast with fellow comedian Andrew Schulz but has left the podcast as of May 2026 due to personal reasons.
 Originally intended to be a sports podcast, as of 2022, it focuses on current events and pop culture.
-The podcast releases two episodes a week and an additional episode exclusively for Patreon subscribers.
+The podcast releases two episodes a week and an additional episode exclusively for Patreon subscribers and it has 2 million subscribers on YouTube.

 Personal life

-Akaash is a Hindu.
-He met his future wife, Jasleen Singh (née Kaur Chawla), a Punjabi Sikh, at the Hoboken comedy festival in New York on October 4, 2015, where he asked her out and they started dating soon.
-He proposed to her at the Empire State Building in Midtown South, Manhattan.
-They got married in July 2021 in New Jersey in a traditional Indian wedding, after dating for 6 years.
-They live together in New York City.
+He married his wife Jasleen (née Chawla) in July 2021 in New Jersey.
+He lives in New York City.